droglenc/NCNRS349/resources/Syllabus-2015-alt.md

 If you feel that you are spending an inordinate amount of time on some assignments because you are "stuck," then start your assignments early so that you can stop (and do other things) and make plans to see [me](#instructor) for help.

 #### Expectations
 This is a 300-level science course that is required in only one major; thus, you either selected that major or this course and I assume then that this subject is of great interest to you.
 This course is intense (both in quantity and quality of work) and I expect that you will appreciate that and honor that with considerable effort.
-I expect that you are conversant with topics from the three prerequisite courses (Ecology, Ichthyology, and Introductory Statistics).
+I expect that you are conversant with topics from the three pre-requisite courses (Ecology, Ichthyology, and Introductory Statistics).
 Additionally, I expect that you have reached a high-level of intellectual maturity by this stage of your academic career and, thus, will act professionally at all times, ask good and synthesizing questions, and communicate effectively, both orally and [in writing](writing-tips.html).
 Finally, I expect you to work hard, but have fun doing that work.

 #### Conduct
 Your conduct in class should revolve around the idea of being respectful of all others in the class.
 Adhering to the following policies should be considered the minimum requirements to being respectful of others: